webbgeorge/castkeeper/website/README.md

 ## Deployment

-This site is deployed to GitHub pages, this is done by GitHub Actions.
+This site is deployed to Vercel, which is automatically updated from the main branch.